benoitc/restkit/README.rst

 Reusing connections is good.
 Restkit can maintain for you the http connections and reuse them if the server allows it.
 To do that you can pass to any object a pool instance inheriting `reskit.pool.PoolInterface`.
-You can use our threadsafe pool in any application:
+By default a threadsafe pool is used in any application:

 ::